RJBrinkman/arpython/README.md

 `-si, --scaniface IFACE` - Scans a given network interface for active IP and MAC addresses.
 Just specifying the IP address is enough for this command

-`-d, --debug` - Set the logging level to debug
+`-db, --debug` - Set the logging level to debug

-`-v, --verbose` - Set the logging level to verbose
+`-vb, --verbose` - Set the logging level to verbose

 When the tool is busy it can at any point be interrupted by using `CTRL + C`.
 All the logging info will also be saved to log.txt where you can see exactly what happened.